 Prequalifying for a VA loan can be a helpful first step.
-During the prequalification process, you work with a loan officer at an approved lender like Veterans First Mortgage to get an idea of how much you can borrow and at what rate should you be approved.
+During the prequalification process, you work with a loan officer at an approved lender to get an idea of how much you can borrow and at what rate should you be approved.
 With information on your debt, income, and assets, a lender can give you a good idea of how large of a loan you can afford.
 This can help you focus your home search on properties you can realistically consider.

 When it comes time to qualify for a loan, the VA asks lenders to make sure borrowers can pay for the loan based on a set of standard guidelines.
 Here’s what you should expect:

 1. To prove your income